thinkst/canarytokens-docs/docs/guide/wireguard-token.md

 The WireGuard Canarytoken allows you to add a “fake” WireGuard VPN endpoint on your device in seconds.
-If your device is compromised, a knowledgeable attacker is likely to enumerate VPN configurations and try connect to them.
+If your device is compromised, a knowledgeable attacker is likely to enumerate VPN configurations and try to connect to them.
 With the WireGuard Canarytoken, if this happens, you receive an alert.
 This can be useful at moments like national border crossings when devices can be seized and inspected out of sight.